Sustainable Development Goals

 The Nordics

-With regards to the second indicator of air quality (11.6.2), OECD data shows that while all the Nordics have improved air quality compared to 2000, progress seems to have slowed in the past years.
+With regards to the second indicator of air quality (11.6.2), OECD data shows that while all the Nordics have improved air quality compared in recent years, and all are on track to staying below 10 micrograms per cubic meter in 2030.

 Target 11.7